impleotv/klv-stream-injector-release/README.md

 Please copy-paste *Node Info*, don't send an image...

-You'll receive a license file (or both a license file and a key for legacy licensing mechanism) that can be utilized in the Activate method.
+You'll receive a license file (or both a license file and a key for legacy licensing mechanism) that can be passed as arguments:

 Use *--licenseFile* for example:
 ```